Guides & Tutorials

 Today, static site generators are aplenty and there is a wealth of knowledge and advice regarding the best static site generator to use and why.
 Undoubtedly, no two static site generators are built quite the same.
 In previous posts, we’ve reviewed the top static site generators based on rankings done on staticgen.com.
-This year, we’ve decided to also offer a list of static site generators by organized by category, in order to give you some help selecting a good static site generator based on your use case.
+This year, in addition to the list according to GitHub popularity, we’ve decided to also offer a list of static site generators organized by category, in order to give you some help selecting a good static site generator based on your use case.

 Great for Server Rendered “Universal” Web Applications

 The trend in recent years has been isomorphic-rendered applications, or applications that have logic allowing it to render both on the server and the client.
 There are pros and cons to consider when deciding how and when to render your content.
 Universal (or isomorphic applications) aim to give the developer full autonomy when it comes to this decision by providing the bandwidth for all options — client rendered content, server rendered content, and pre-rendered content.
 This feature makes isomorphic applications well suited to function as static site generators since they have the functionality for rendering content ahead of time.
 The pre-rendered content can then be subsequently served via content delivery network (CDN) thereby improving the speed, cost and performance of your application.
 If you find yourself looking for a static site generator that is optimized for universal web apps and server side rendering, here are a few to check out: